mdparvex/PythonDS_Algo_and_Advance_software_engineering_principles/Python_design_patterns_oop/README_all_design_patterns.md

 ✅ **Python code examples**
 ✅ **Real-world use cases**

+---
+**Creational patterns**

+- These patterns provide flexible ways to create objects, often by decoupling the creation logic from the client code.
+- Examples include the Singleton pattern, which ensures only one instance of a class exists, and the Factory Method pattern.

+**Structural patterns**

+- These patterns focus on how to assemble classes and objects to form larger structures and provide new functionalities.
+- They are concerned with class and object composition, using inheritance to compose interfaces and define ways to compose objects.

+**Behavioral patterns**

+- These patterns are about algorithms and the assignment of responsibilities between objects to create efficient communication.
+- They handle how objects interact with each other, helping to make programs more flexible and maintainable.
+- Examples include the State pattern, which allows an object to alter its behavior when its internal state changes, and the Proxy pattern.

+---

 I'll now begin generating them **category by category** with the following structure for **each pattern**:

 - **🔹 Pattern Name**